nodejs/nodejs.dev/src/documentation/0012-node-cli-args/index.md

 ---
-title: Node, accept arguments from the command line
+title: Node.js, accept arguments from the command line
 description: 'How to accept arguments in a Node.js program passed from the command line'
 author: flaviocopes
 ---